easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_READY.md

 Ollama 🖥️           → Local (no key)
 ```

-### ✅ Q-IDE Will Use Your Credentials
+### ✅ Top Dog Will Use Your Credentials
 ```
 You: "I want to build an app"
 ↓
-Q-IDE: Uses your Google/OpenAI key
+Top Dog: Uses your Google/OpenAI key
 ↓
-Q-IDE calls Google/OpenAI with your key
+Top Dog calls Google/OpenAI with your key
 ↓
-Q-IDE gets AI response
+Top Dog gets AI response
 ↓
 You see response in Q Assistant
 ```